-Section 4.1 This Agreement shall become effective July 1, 2021 or on the date when the Agreement is fully executed by all of the parties, whichever is later and shall remain in full force and effect until 11:59 p.m., June 30, 2022; however, any economic provisions hereof, which are to become effective throughout the City's fiscal year beginning on July 1, 2021, are subject to the appropriation of adequate and sufficient funds by the City of Tulsa and the Agreement for FY 21-22 will not be finalized until appropriation of adequate and sufficient funds.
-In the event of failure of the City to appropriate said funds, the parties agree that the economic provisions set forth to become effective throughout FY 21-22 shall be deemed null and void without further action by either party to this Agreement.
-In such event the City and Union shall reopen negotiations for FY 21-22 to address the economic provisions.
-The remainder of this Collective Bargaining Agreement shall remain in full force and effect until11:59 p.m., June 30, 2022.
+Section 4.1 This Agreement shall become effective July 1, 2022 and shall remain in full force and effect until 11:59 p.m., June 30, 2023; however, any economic provisions hereof, which are to become effective throughout the City's fiscal year beginning on July 1, 2022, are subject to the appropriation of adequate and sufficient funds by the City of Tulsa and the Agreement for FY 22-23 will not be finalized until appropriation of adequate and sufficient funds.
+In the event of failure of the City to appropriate said funds, the parties agree that the economic provisions set forth to become effective throughout FY 22-23 shall be deemed null and void without further action by either party to this Agreement.
+In such event the City and Union shall reopen negotiations for FY 22-23 to address the economic provisions.
+The remainder of this Collective Bargaining Agreement shall remain in full force and effect until11:59 p.m., June 30, 2023.